beejjorgensen/bgc/src/bgc_part_0400_pointers.md

 Great, but _why_?
 Why do any of this?

-## Passing Pointers as Parameters {#ptpass}
+## Passing Pointers as Arguments {#ptpass}

 Right about now, you're thinking that you have an awful lot of knowledge about pointers, but absolutely zero application, right?
 I mean, what use is `*p` if you could just simply say `i` instead?

-Well, my feathered friend, the real power of pointers comes into play when you start passing them to functions.
+Well, my friend, the real power of pointers comes into play when you start passing them to functions.
 Why is this a big deal?
-You might recall from before that you could pass all kinds of parameters to functions and they'd be dutifully copied onto the stack, and then you could manipulate local copies of those variables from within the function, and then you could return a single value.
+You might recall from before that you could pass all kinds of parameters to functions and they'd be dutifully copied into parameters, and then you could manipulate local copies of those variables from within the function, and then you could return a single value.